APrettyCoolProgram/crispy-box/README.md

   <br>
   <a href="https://github.com/APrettyCoolProgram/Crispy"><b>Crispy</b></a>
   <br>
-  A collection of projects focusing on development environments and Linux
+  A collection of projects focusing on Linux environments
 </div>
 <br>